-- (b) The leasehold land are pledged to secure bank borrowings as disclosed in Note 24 to the financial statements. - (c) The Group also has leases with term of 12 months or less and leases of office equipment with low value.
-The Group has applied the 'short-term lease' and 'lease of low-value assets' recognition exemption for these assets. - (d) During the financial year, the Group has carried out a review of the recoverable amount of its production equipment because the business had been making losses in recent year.
-An impairment loss of RM1,000,000, representing the write-down of the right-of-use assets to the recoverable amount was recognised in "Other Expenses" line item of the consolidated statement of profit or loss and other comprehensive income as disclosed in Note 8 to the financial statements.
-The recoverable amount was based on its value in use and the pre-tax discount rate used was 12.63% (2020: 9.34%).
+- (b) The leasehold land are pledged to secure bank borrowings as disclosed in Note 23 to the financial - (c) The Group also has leases with term of 12 months or less and leases of office equipment with low value.
+The Group has applied the 'short-term lease' and 'lease of low-value assets' recognition exemption for these assets.